Table of Contents

 Interesting Rottweiler facts

-- Rottweilers were the 9th most popular dog breed in the U.S. in 2015!
+- Rottweilers are one of the most popular dog breeds in the U.S!

 - Longhaired Rottweilers can be born into regular Rottie litters, but are immediately disqualified from competing in conformation, discouraged from being bred from and were originally culled at birth!